 Nashville and country music go hand-in-hand.
-Well, that’s what Nashville is known for and that’s what everyone thinks.
-Although country music was born in Bristol, Tennessee, Nashville, was responsible for the growth in country music over the past 100 years.
-And because of this, it’s no surprise that people travel across the world to visit the Country Music Hall of Fame, Ryman Auditorium, and Grand Ole Opry among many others.
+That’s what iconic Nashville is known for and that’s what everyone thinks.
+Although country music was born in Bristol, Tennessee, Nashville, was responsible for its growth over the past 100 years.
+Because of this, it’s no surprise that people travel across the world to visit the Country Music Hall of Fame, Ryman Auditorium, and Grand Ole Opry among many others.
 But, what if you aren’t on board with the whole history behind country music?
 Even if you just want to have a gala time, Nashville has a way to not disappoint anyone.
 With plenty of nightlife activities, live music scenes, distilleries and breweries, amazing restaurants, and not just that, this city is filled with fun and frolic for the over 21 crowds.
-Check out the famous hotels, the RV rentals, and these things Nashville is famous for.
+For accommodation, while you check out the famous hotels and RV rentals, keep reading for the top things Nashville is famous for.

 1. AT&T Building